 While the tool supports named instances, I have observed issues with named instances and the cluster manager.
 Also, named instances are still relatively new as far as Kerberos is concerned.
 You may observe issues with older applications and ODBC or OLE connection strings / drivers.
 Active Directory 2003 may need a hotfix to enable named instances as well.

-The screen shot below shows the SSRS2005 tab filled out for this example.
+The screen shot below shows the SSRS2008 tab filled out for this example.

 Note: While there are multiple service types, the default values (shown in column C) are typically used.
-If the report went after cube data (SSAS), then the service type would be different.
+If the report went after cube data (SSAS), then the service type for the Database machine would be different.
 See the Service Type drop down for details.

-While it is assumed that you have some background in setting up Kerberos, I have listed a few tips to check out for SSRS 2005 with IIS 7 in Windows Server 2008.
+In general, I see no reason to install a new instance of SSRS 2005 any longer.
+SSRS 2008 is much easier to install and has better functionality.
+When used with Windows Server 2008, it is also much faster.
+While it is assumed that you have some background in setting up Kerberos, I have listed a few tips to check out for SSRS 2008 in Windows Server 2008.

 What additional features would you like to see in a Kerberos SPN setup tool?
 Leave your suggestions below.